 Teachers Invest Time Into Their Students

 Arkansas teachers spend countless hours preparing their classrooms, materials, and courses, as well as keeping up with student progress, and coming in early or staying late to help students with their assignments.
-Even outside of instructional related efforts, teachers go above and beyond for their students.
+Even outside instructional related efforts, teachers go above and beyond for their students.

 Teachers Are Emotionally Invested In Their Students